-PABSS Advocate: Emmanuel Smith– Emmanuel Attended Drake University where he completed his Bachelors in Political Science.
-Born with Osteogenesis Imperfecta, he has held a lifelong interest in disability and political action to improve the rights of disabled people everywhere.
-His work at DRI focuses on barriers to employment, disability discrimination in the workplace, and advocating for effective employment services for people with disabilities.
-Emmanuel is a PABSS Advocate because he believes that employment offers a security and purpose which all people with disabilities deserve.
+PABSS Advocate: Emmanuel Smith – Emmanuel Attended Drake University where they completed their Bachelors in Political Science.
+Born with Osteogenesis Imperfecta, they have held a lifelong interest in disability and political action to improve the rights of disabled people everywhere.
+Their work at DRI focuses on barriers to employment, disability discrimination in the workplace, and advocating for effective employment services for people with disabilities.
+Emmanuel is a PABSS Advocate because they believe that employment offers a security and purpose which all people with disabilities deserve.
 For Emmanuel, the disabled experience is a privilege, and one which prompts endless discovery.

 WIPA Coordinator and PABSS Advocate: Tammy Crouch – Tammy received a Bachelors of Science degree in Human Resources Management from Bellevue University.
 Previous experience includes working as a Disability Navigator, Employment Specialist, and Disability Resource Coordinator with an emphasis on Benefits Planning for Beneficiaries receiving Supplemental Security Income and Social Security Disability Insurance.
 She received her CWIC certification from Virginia Commonwealth University in 2014.
 Tammy has also had the opportunity to be involved with many projects related to Ticket to Work, Iowa Medicaid Waivers, Iowa Vocational Rehabilitation, and Workforce Innovation and Opportunity Act.
 She is very active in her community and serves on several committees that work to address barriers to housing, transportation, education, and employment related situations.

 WIPA Project Director, Community Work Incentives Coordinator: Mistie Johnson–Mistie holds a MBA from Walden University, and follows her passion for serving people with disabilities both personally and professionally.
 Having several family members who live life to the fullest everyday with disabilities, she works tirelessly to ensure that they have a voice through a strong connection with the disability and advocacy arena.